Emergency rental relief ticked up slightly in September, but issues getting money out the door persist

 An eviction moratorium put in place by the Centers for Disease Control and Prevention last year was intended to keep people in their homes during a public health crisis and economic recession.
 The Biden administration hastily enacted a final moratorium in August, in part to give programs more time to get aid out the door.
 But when the Supreme Court struck down that ban a few weeks later, housing advocates and government officials feared a flood of evictions that could swell to a national homelessness crisis.

-Yet that grim nightmare has not materialized, and experts are conflicted over reasons.
+Yet that grim nightmare has not materialized, and experts are conflicted over the reasons.
 It’s possible some courts are still severely backlogged.
 In some areas, the eviction moratorium did little to slow filings anyway.
 Some tenants may have moved on their own to avoid eviction.

-Administration officials credit emergency rental assistance and say the aid can goes further if programs aren’t inundated with a crush of applications all at once.
+Administration officials credit emergency rental assistance and say the aid can go further if programs aren’t inundated with a crush of applications all at once.

 “There’s no question that the 2 million payments [so far], and the path to 3.5 million payments in 2021, is making a meaningful difference in preventing the feared surge in evictions, but it is still not good enough,” said Gene Sperling, who is leading the rollout of the American Rescue Plan at the White House.
 “Every preventable eviction is a preventable heartbreak and even with the stronger performance, we know if we don’t do better nationwide, hundreds of thousands of families will still unnecessarily face that painful eviction, or risk of eviction.”